productminds/inapp-templates/README.md

 ### 😀 **Rate us with emojis**

   This template provides the user with the possibility of rating *something* on a scale of emojis being the worst score: 😡 and the best: 😊.
-Once, it is selected and uploaded the confirmation page is showed to the user.
+Once it is selected and uploaded the confirmation page is showed to the user.

 <div align="center">
   <img src="assets/rate-us-emojis.gif" alt="Alt text" style="width:200px;">